eic/epic-prod/docs/RECO/main/index.md

             DIS , Sub-directory or File Count:1
                 NC , Sub-directory or File Count:1
                     18x275 , Sub-directory or File Count:1
-                        minQ2=1 , Sub-directory or File Count:1
             SINGLE , Sub-directory or File Count:1
                 e+ , Sub-directory or File Count:1
                     100MeV , Sub-directory or File Count:1
-                        130to177deg , Sub-directory or File Count:1
         2025-06-24_12-41-22 , Sub-directory or File Count:2
             DIS , Sub-directory or File Count:1
                 NC , Sub-directory or File Count:1
                     18x275 , Sub-directory or File Count:1
-                        minQ2=1 , Sub-directory or File Count:1
             SINGLE , Sub-directory or File Count:1
                 e+ , Sub-directory or File Count:1
                     100MeV , Sub-directory or File Count:1
-                        130to177deg , Sub-directory or File Count:1
         2025-06-24_13-00-18 , Sub-directory or File Count:2
             DIS , Sub-directory or File Count:1
                 NC , Sub-directory or File Count:1
                     18x275 , Sub-directory or File Count:1
-                        minQ2=1 , Sub-directory or File Count:1
             SINGLE , Sub-directory or File Count:1
                 e+ , Sub-directory or File Count:1
                     100MeV , Sub-directory or File Count:1
-                        130to177deg , Sub-directory or File Count:1
         2025-06-24_15-38-08 , Sub-directory or File Count:2
             DIS , Sub-directory or File Count:1
                 NC , Sub-directory or File Count:1
                     18x275 , Sub-directory or File Count:1
-                        minQ2=1 , Sub-directory or File Count:1
             SINGLE , Sub-directory or File Count:1
                 e+ , Sub-directory or File Count:1
                     100MeV , Sub-directory or File Count:1
-                        130to177deg , Sub-directory or File Count:1
         2025-06-24_17-47-17 , Sub-directory or File Count:2
             DIS , Sub-directory or File Count:1
                 NC , Sub-directory or File Count:1
                     18x275 , Sub-directory or File Count:1
-                        minQ2=1 , Sub-directory or File Count:1
             SINGLE , Sub-directory or File Count:1
                 e+ , Sub-directory or File Count:1
                     100MeV , Sub-directory or File Count:1
-                        130to177deg , Sub-directory or File Count:1
         2025-06-24_18-07-42 , Sub-directory or File Count:2
             DIS , Sub-directory or File Count:1
                 NC , Sub-directory or File Count:1
                     18x275 , Sub-directory or File Count:1
-                        minQ2=1 , Sub-directory or File Count:1
             SINGLE , Sub-directory or File Count:1
                 e+ , Sub-directory or File Count:1
                     100MeV , Sub-directory or File Count:1
-                        130to177deg , Sub-directory or File Count:1
         2025-06-25_14-38-30 , Sub-directory or File Count:1
             DIS , Sub-directory or File Count:1
                 NC , Sub-directory or File Count:1